-All my clients know I'm obsessed with their butts.
-Not like THAT, but in a (totally normal) clinical focus on the function of their gluteals.
+All my clients know I'm obsessed with their butts (in a totally normal, clinical way).
 My signature catchphrase in the gym is, "SQUEEZE YOUR BUTT!" or "STICK YOUR BUTT OUT!" or basically anything else involving butts.
 But I've got a good reason to be obsessed with butts!
 Your butt muscles are not only SUPER IMPORTANT for your performance as an athlete, but also your ability to function as a human.
 The buttocks, as we know them, are made up of three different glute muscles: gluteus maximus, gluteus minimus, and the gluteus medius.
-The glamorous glute max gets a lot of attention (and songs written about it), probably since it's the largest muscle in the entire body, but the glute med often sneaks under the radar -- and I'm here to change that.
+The glamorous glute max gets a lot of attention (and songs written about it), probably since it's the largest muscle in the entire body, but the glute med often sneaks under the radar—and I'm here to change that.

 The glute med is located on the upper quadrant of your buttocks, and slightly to the side.
 If you put your hands on your hip bones and follow them all the way around to your back, that's where your glute meds start.
 It's important to know where the muscle is located so that when you are performing glute med-specific exercises, you can make sure you're activating the right muscle (as opposed to compensating with your hip flexors).
 Lie on your side, with your bent knees at 90 degrees, and place your hand on the glute med.
 Then, without firing the hip flexors at the front of your hip, slowly rotate your top knee up towards the ceiling.
 You should feel the muscle beneath your hand "firing," or contracting.
 Practice a couple reps on both sides to make sure you've located the right muscle.